|Nutrition Facts (per serving)|

 This white chocolate soufflé recipe is light and airy and makes for an impressive special occasion dessert.
 Use red berries and citrus which both harmonize with white chocolate, whether in the form of a fresh fruit garnish or a sauce.
 If you're serving it for a winter holiday, be sure to enhance the soufflé's snowy mountain effect with a generous dusting of confectioners' sugar.

 5 tablespoons all-purpose flour

 1/4 teaspoon salt

-- 1/4 teaspoon cream of tartar
+1/4 teaspoon cream of tartar

-- 1 teaspoon vanilla extract
+1 teaspoon pure vanilla extract

 Butter a large soufflé dish and sprinkle it with 1/4 cup granulated sugar; set the prepared dish aside.

 Melt the white chocolate pieces in a heatproof bowl or double boiler over barely simmering water, stirring the chocolate constantly to avoid burning it.
 (Even a small amount of overheated chocolate will ruin an entire recipe.)

 Once the chocolate is melted, remove the bowl from heat and stir in the egg yolks until the mixture is thoroughly combined.

-Continue beating the egg whites on high speed, add the vanilla, and then gradually add the salt-flour-sugar combination, until the egg whites hold stiff glossy peaks.
+Continue beating the egg whites on high speed, add the vanilla, and then gradually add the salt-flour-sugar combination until the egg whites hold stiff glossy peaks.

 Gently stir 1/3 of the egg whites into the chocolate mixture, then carefully fold in the remaining whipped egg whites.
 The chocolate mixture should be evenly colored and light and bubbly, without egg white streaks or marbling.

 Spoon the soufflé mixture into the prepared dish and allow it to rest, covered, for up to 30 minutes or bake right away for 25 to 30 minutes (slightly longer at high altitudes) until the soufflé has risen with a crusty exterior.
-Serve the soufflé with a dusting powdered sugar if desired.